Be Prepared For Your Kitchen Remodel Project

 - moving plumbing

-Your kitchen designer will be able to tell you what’s needed, how long it will take to accomplish and how much it will cost.
+Your kitchen designer and contractor will be able to tell you what’s needed, how long it will take to accomplish and how much it will cost.

 #5 Stay Flexible